1_cnil

 How can artificial intelligence be regulated?

-Is it possible to regulate AI?
+Is it possible to regulate AI ?

-Félicien Vallet, Head of the AI department at the Commission Nationale de l'Informatique et des Libertés (CNIL) (French Data Protection Authority)
+with Félicien Vallet, Head of the AI department at the Commission Nationale de l'Informatique et des Libertés (CNIL) (French Data Protection Authority)

 On September 20th, 2023 |